LSU DC Dave Aranda named Baylor head coach

 » https://t.co/dlTmCw3jNn#SicEm pic.twitter.com/gYCcJ7sUmG

-BATON ROUGE - Here we go again.
-LSU's defensive coordinator Dave Aranda is now said to be in the running for the head coaching job at Baylor University.
+BATON ROUGE - Baylor has officially introduced Dave Aranda as its new head coach.

+The announcement was made Thursday evening, only days after LSU defeated Clemson and completed their perfect season by winning the National Championship game.

-Sports Illustrated's Ross Dellenger reported Thursday that Aranda is a potential frontrunner for Baylor's next head coach.
+Talk of a possible move for Aranda began Thursday afternoon, when Sports Illustrated's Ross Dellenger reported that Aranda was a potential frontrunner for Baylor's next head coach.

 #LSU DC Dave Aranda emerging as the top candidate for #Baylor's head coaching position, sources tell @SINow.— Ross Dellenger (@RossDellenger) January 16, 2020